amandapacchacommunity/amanda-dashboard-portfolio/README.md

-# Amanda Dashboard Portfolio
+# Enterprise Risk Management Dashboard Portfolio

-This repository contains mock data and models used to demonstrate Enterprise Risk Management (ERM) dashboards.
+This repository contains datasets, documentation, and visualizations used to demonstrate an **Enterprise Risk Management (ERM) dashboard**.

-## Contents

-- Risk Register dataset
-- Mitigation actions dataset
-- Dashboard visualizations

-## Dataset Structure

-### risk_register.csv
-Contains risk scoring data including:
-- impact level
-- probability level
-- priority score

-### risk_actions.csv
-Contains mitigation actions linked to risks.
+The project models how organizations identify risks, assign mitigation strategies, and track operational actions through structured data.

+---

-## Purpose
+## Project Overview

-This dataset is designed for:
-- Risk dashboards
-- Executive reporting
-- Business continuity planning
+Organizations use ERM frameworks to monitor risks that may affect operations, finances, technology, safety, and reputation.

+This project simulates a **risk register and mitigation action tracking system** that can power executive dashboards and operational reporting.

+The datasets and visuals included here demonstrate how risk data can be transformed into meaningful analytics.

+---

 ## Repository Structure

 - `data/` – source datasets for the dashboard
 - `dashboards/` – exported dashboard images
 - `docs/` – project notes and model description

+---

+## Datasets

+### risk_register.csv

+Contains the primary risk register with information about each risk.

+Fields include:

+- Risk description
+- Impact description
+- Impact level
+- Probability level
+- Priority score
+- Responsible owner
+- Risk status

+These values allow calculation of **risk priority and heatmap positioning**.

+---

+### risk_actions.csv / risk_actions.json

+Contains mitigation actions associated with each risk category.

+Fields include:

+- Risk category
+- Assigned mitigation plan
+- Action
+- Mitigation impact score
+- Quarter
+- Owner
+- ERM / BCM classification

+This dataset allows dashboards to track **mitigation progress and operational risk reduction**.

+---

 ## Dashboard Visualizations